ElvisWang2010/WROFE-2025/README.md

     <td colspan="2">
       <h3>Why We Chose This Battery</h3>
       <p>
        This battery was selected for its high discharge 45C continuous discharge rate, doubling to 90C at its peak, easily meeting our power requirements.
-The high discharge rate enables for quicker, consistent bursts of energy for acceration, preventing sag that could impact performance.
+The high discharge rate enables for quicker, consistent bursts of energy for acceleration, preventing sag that could impact performance.
 Its light 90g design permitted for a quicker, more agile car while placing less strain on our chassis.
-Its 7.4V voltage is a perfect suit, jumping into an 11.1V battery may provide more speed, but also wears down components quicker, eventually destroying the part completly; longevity would be a great concern.
+Its 7.4V voltage is a perfect fit, jumping into an 11.1V battery may provide more speed, but also wears down components quicker, eventually destroying the part completly; longevity would be a great concern.
       </p>
       <h3>Real-World Notes</h3>
       <p>